Seraing

-Seraing ([səʁɛ̃]; Serè) is a city and municipality of Wallonia located in the province of Liège, Belgium.
+Seraing ([səʁɛ̃]; Serè) is a municipality and city of Wallonia located in the province of Liège, Belgium.

 The municipality consists of the following districts: Boncelles, Jemeppe-sur-Meuse, Ougrée, and Seraing.
 With Liège, Herstal, Saint-Nicolas, Ans, and Flémalle, it forms the greater Liège agglomeration (600,000 inhabitants).
 To the south of Seraing are the Condroz and the Ardennes regions.

 In addition to its steel factories, Seraing is home to the crystal manufacture Val Saint Lambert, which has been operating on the site of an old Cistercian abbey since 1826.
 The site of the Arcelor steel company, previously known as Cockerill-Sambre, is the former summer residence for the Prince-Bishopric of Liège.

 History

 Antiquity and Middle Ages

 Several skeletons, potshards, weapons, and jewels were discovered here, dating from the 5th and 6th century, attesting to Seraing being inhabited in Frankish times.
 The first mention of Saran dates from 956, when a Carolingian farming domain extending on both sides of the river Meuse and owned by someone named Saran was donated to the abbey of Sint-Truiden.
 The whole territory soon passed to the Prince-Bishopric of Liège.
 In the 11th century, Prince-Bishop Henri I of Verdun used a house in Seranus to entertain guests.
 Throughout the Middle Ages, the inhabitants of Seraing owed allegiance to Liège, pledging to defend the fluvial approach to the city in case of invasion, in exchange for tax exonerations.
 The first wooden bridge across the river, which replaced the ferry, was built in 1381.